Akinori Iwamura: Tokyo Yakult Swallows

 Iwamura was a third baseman for the Tokyo Yakult Swallows in the Japanese Central League.

 He played in the Central League from 1998 to 2006 and won six Golden Glove awards at third base.
 He also hit 106 home runs in his last three seasons in the Central League, including 32 (with a .311 batting average) in 2006.
 His best season was 2004, when he hit 44 home runs with 103 RBI and a .300 batting average.
-In that same season, he also set the Japanese baseball record for strikeouts with 173.
+In that same season, he also set the Central League record for strikeouts with 173.
+Munetaka Murakami broke Iwamura's strikeout record in 2019.

 Tampa Bay Devil Rays / Rays

-During the 2006 offseason, Iwamura opted to be posted for Major League Baseball.
-The posts were due to the commissioner of Major League Baseball on November 10, 2006; the highest bidder would be granted the right to negotiate a contract with Iwamura.
+During the 2006 offseason, Iwamura opted to be posted for Major League Baseball (MLB).
+The posts were due to the MLB commissioner on November 10, 2006; the highest bidder would be granted the right to negotiate a contract with Iwamura.
 Incidentally, Daisuke Matsuzaka, who signed a six-year, $52 million contract with the Boston Red Sox that same year, is a close friend of Iwamura.

 On November 14, information leaked that the highest bidder and consequently the team that won the right to negotiate with Iwamura was the Tampa Bay Devil Rays.
-Major League Baseball announced the next day that the Rays had made the winning bid; Newsday reported that the Rays had bid $4.5 million.
-Iwamura was the second player that the Rays had been able to obtain through the posting system; in 2005, they won the rights to negotiate with pitcher Shinji Mori.
+MLB announced the next day that the Rays had made the winning bid; the Rays reportedly bid $4.5 million.
+Iwamura was the second player that the Rays had been able to obtain through the posting system; in 2005, they won the rights to negotiate with pitcher Shinji Mori, though Mori ended up never playing a game with the Rays due to him tearing his labrum in 2006 spring training.

 On December 15, 2006, Iwamura signed a three-year contract with the Rays worth $7.7 million, with a club option for a fourth year at $4.25 million.